 There are several ways to get to Copper Canyon.
-The most common is by flying into the Chihuahua International Airport, which is located about two hours from Barrancas del Cobre Park.
+The most common is flying into the Chihuahua International Airport, about two hours from Barrancas del Cobre Park.

-From here, you can take a bus or a taxi to your final destination.
-Alternatively, you can also fly into the Los Mochis International Airport and take the El Chepe train from there.
+You can take a bus or a taxi to your final destination from here.
+Alternatively, you can fly to the Los Mochis International Airport and take the El Chepe train.
 This will give you a chance to explore even more of the stunning scenery that Mexico has to offer.

 However, traveling by car between the cities is not always recommended.
 This is because you might encounter cartel activities along the road.

 The Best Time to Visit Copper Canyon

 Pick between October and November.
 These months are the best period to visit Copper Canyon in terms of weather and visible scenery.